Zometa, 4 mg/5 ml 5 ml

 Overdose

-Symptoms: in acute overdose of the drug (limited data) renal dysfunction (including renal failure), changes in electrolyte composition (including plasma concentrations of calcium, phosphate and magnesium) have been reported.
+Symptoms: in case of acute overdose of the drug (limited data), renal dysfunction (including renal failure), changes in electrolyte composition (including concentrations of calcium, phosphate and magnesium in the blood plasma) were noted.

-Treatment: In case of hypocalcemia with clinically significant manifestations calcium gluconate infusion is indicated.
+Treatment: if hypocalcemia occurs with clinically significant manifestations, an infusion of calcium gluconate is indicated.

 ---|---|